Skip to content

 Amorim Lab opens at CSUN with $1.7 million in NIH funding to study ancient epidemics

-Admin 15 September 2021 ancient DNAEduardo Amorimgenomics
+Biosphere Editor 15 September, 2021 ancient DNAEduardo Amorimgenomics

 Assistant Professor Eduardo Amorim, the newest member of the Biology Department faculty, is launching his CSUN lab with a big boost from the National Institutes…